 The Song of Amergin (2016)

-Inspired by John Moriarty’s iconic 2005 book INVOKING IRELAND (Áiliu Iath n-hÉrend), this film brings the legendary Poems, or Songs, of Amhairghin* to life for contemporary audiences.
+Inspired by John Moriarty’s iconic 2005 book INVOKING IRELAND (Áiliu Iath n-hÉrend), this film brings the legendary Poems, or Songs, of Amergin* to life for contemporary audiences.

-According to legend the Poems, or Songs, of Amhairghin Glúngheal** are the first poems in Irish recited in Ireland.
-This film brings the poems to life in a kaleidoscope of images from Ireland’s past and present and with a chorus of Ireland’s finest living poets including:
+According to legend the Poems, or Songs, of Amergin Glúngheal* are the first poems in Irish recited in Ireland.
+This film brings the poems to life in a kaleidoscope of images from Ireland’s past and present and with a chorus of Ireland’s finest living poets reading the poem in its original Old Irish including:

 PADDY BUSHE, MOYA CANNON, LIAM CARSON, DAIRENA Ní CHINNÉIDE, ANNMARIE Ní CHUIRREÁIN, MICHAEL COADY, THEO DORGAN, AIFRIC Mac AODHA, LIAM Ó MUIRTHILE, GABRIEL ROSENSTOCK, DOMHNALL Mac SÍTHIGH